HG Thor Epoxy Fretless Testimonials: |

 conversion.

-"I really appreciate everything that you
+"I really appreciate everything that you have done

-have done for me, and I wish you all
+for me, and I wish you all the best.
+You are truely a legendary Luthier, and

-the best.
-You are truely a legendary Luthier, and your professionalism is
+for me, and I wish you all the best.
+You are truely a legendary Luthier, and

-thanks a whole lot!"
+looks/feels/sounds great! thanks a whole lot!"

 "The neck is awesome!!
 Better than I imagined.
-U DA
+U DA MAN!!

-Speer, Little
+Frank Speer, Little Falls,

-Falls, New Jersey: Dean Jeff Berlin, full conversion.
+New Jersey: Dean Jeff Berlin, full conversion.

 "I received my neck today... all I can say is OHHHH WOW!!!
 The